Child and Adolescent Psychiatry (CAP)-1 Year

 This is a longitudinal rotation that spans two years.
 The amount of time spent seeing outpatients at Dartmouth Hitchcock Medical Center will vary, depending upon contemporaneous rotation assignments, e.g., APC, community mental health center.

-Residents will have on average 6 to 8 additional hours per week of patients for medication management and psychotherapy in addition to evaluations.
+Fellows will have on average 6 to 8 additional hours per week of patients for medication management and psychotherapy in addition to evaluations.
 Over the course of training, this core caseload will include a range of ages, disorders, and treatment modalities.
-Though the majority of therapeutic services in the section are time-limited, residents are encouraged to accept appropriate long-term treatment cases from colleagues and to work with the program director and supervisors to establish a diversified and balanced caseload.
-As part of the CAP outpatient experience, residents will also co-lead therapies for children and adolescents and families with faculty psychologists.
+Though the majority of therapeutic services in the section are time-limited, fellows are encouraged to accept appropriate long-term treatment cases from colleagues and to work with the program director and supervisors to establish a diversified and balanced caseload.
+As part of the CAP outpatient experience, fellows will also co-lead therapies for children and adolescents and families with faculty psychologists.
 Specific models integrated into the training program include parent behavioral management training therapies such as helping the non-compliant child, cognitive behavioral therapies including for depression, anxiety, and post-traumatic stress, and family therapy.

 Pediatric consultation rotation